Cassava Flour Pizza Crust

 - 3/4 cup warm water (filtered)

-- 1 tsp apple cider vinegar (raw, unfiltered)
+- 1 tsp apple cider vinegar (raw, unfiltered with mother)

 - 1 tsp baking powder (aluminum-free)